pepperkick/lighthouse/README.md

     "tv_name": "",                // SourceTV name (eg: QixTV)
     "hostname": ""                // Default server name (eg: Qixalite Bookable) },
-  "label": ""                     // Label to use for storing data in deployment (eg: "com.qixalite.lighthouse") }
+  "label": "",                    // Label to use for storing data in deployment (eg: "com.qixalite.lighthouse") "hatch": {
+    "elasticUrl": "",             // Elasticsearch URL
+    "elasticChatIndex": "",       // Index to use for storing chat logs "elasticLogsIndex": ""        // Index to use for storing server logs (Currently not used) },
+  "monitoring": {
+    "enabled": true,              // Enable monitoring of servers to detect idle servers "interval": 30                // Interval to check for idle servers (in seconds) },
+  "kubeConfig": ""                // JSON escaped string of kubeconfig.
+This will be used to spawn jobs when a request is made
+}
 ```